quandis/qbo4.Bridge/src/qbo4.Visualization/readme.md

 ```

 In this case, the City chart will respond to the user clicking on a slice of the State pie.
-However, the State chart will not respond to a user clicking on a slice of the State pie, because no `filters` property has been set on the State chart.
+However, the State chart will not respond to a user clicking on a slice of the State pie,
+because no `filters` property has been set on the State chart.

+Be careful about creating 2-way filters: a City chart that responds to a State filter makes sense,
+but a State chart that responds to a City filter is unlikely to be intuitive to a user.

 ### Custom column displays